11 gifts for the outdoor enthusiasts in your life

 BioLite CampStove complete cook kit

 At the center of this cook-it-all kit is BioLite’s flagship CampStove 2+, which can burn sticks, wood scraps, and pellets to create smokeless flames that generate power to charge gear or to store via the onboard battery.
 The kit also brings along an attachable grill grate and the BioLite KettlePot and CoffeePress for quickly boiling water that can just as easily be for fireside pasta or a morning pick-me-up.
-As a bonus, the kit comes with a FlexLight so you can see what you’re cooking.
+As a bonus, the kit comes with a FlexLightso you can see what you’re cooking.

 Adler German Axes Rheinland hatchet